robcarver17/skipperman/docs/help_adding_partner.md

 > `There have been important changes for event registration information about cadet John Smith (2000-01-01) Member`
 > `Sailor John Smith (2000-01-01) Memberis still active but status has changed from Manual to Paid: select status `

-If they have been registered with different days attending, that will also be higlighted.
+If they have been registered with different days attending from those in the current Skipperman data, that will also be higlighted.
 Click on `Use new data imported from latest file` to update Skipperman.

+Any other information on the registration form won't be pulled in, but any volunteers included will be identified and added.